AMR 33: Production

-On 8 March 1933 the Cavalry had already made a preliminary order of 45 for whatever type would be chosen.
-This was confirmed on 22 June together with a second order of twenty vehicles, deliveries were to start no later than 1 July.
-In the autumn a third order was made of fifty.
-The first vehicle was only delivered on 1 June 1934 however, due to financial difficulties; the last of the 115 in September.
-The production of the Citroën half-track was limited to fifty.
-It was decided to rebuild the original prototypes into standard vehicles; however in fact two were used to develop the AMR 35, an improved model that was necessary because the too-fragile suspension of the AMR 33 was prone to break down (or even simply to break off) and engine noise was excessive.
+On 8 March 1933, the Cavalry had already made a preliminary order of 45 for whatever type would be chosen.
+This was confirmed on 22 June together with a second order of 20 vehicles and deliveries were to start no later than 1 July.
+A third order of 50 was made in the autumn.
+However, due to financial difficulties, the first vehicle was only delivered on 1 June 1934; the last of the 115 was delivered in September.
+The production of the Citroën half-track was limited to 50.
+It was decided to rebuild the original prototypes into standard vehicles; however, two were ultimately used to develop the AMR 35, an improved model that was necessary because the too-fragile suspension of the AMR 33 was prone to break down (or even simply to break off) and engine noise was excessive.
 Prototype 79758 was used to test several other improved configurations.
-To compensate three more AMR 33's were built in the spring of 1935 for a total of 123, including all prototypes.
+To compensate, three more AMR 33's were built in the spring of 1935 for a total of 123, including all prototypes.
 The chassis that was used for the development of the Engin P, a project for a 37 mm gun equipped tank destroyer, is not included in this number.